 A11.
 The mandates for audits of the financial statements of public sector entities may be broader than those of other entities.
-As a result, the premise, relating to management's responsibilities, on which an audit of the financial statements of
+As a result, the premise, relating to management's responsibilities, on which an audit of the

 5 SLAuS 210, Agreeing the Terms of Audit Engagements, paragraph 6(a)